Listed in: Geology, as GEOL-300

 Anna M. Martini (Section 01)

 As the global human population expands in a future marked by climate change, the search for and preservation of our most vital resource, water, will demand thoughtful policy and greater scientific understanding.
 This course is an introduction to surface and groundwater hydrology, geochemistry, and management for natural systems and human needs.
 Lectures will focus on understanding the hydrologic cycle, how water flows over and within the earth, and the many ways in which this water is threatened by contamination and overuse.
 Discussions will speak to water issues globally, both historical and from the front pages today.
-This course concludes with a final paper.
+This course concludes with a final project.
 Three hours of lecture each week.
 Those wishing credit towards the geology major must take GEOL 301 (laboratory section) to be offered in the spring.